Jesse Stone: Thin Ice: Subplots

 The main subplot of the film concerns the search for a missing child.
-Elizabeth Blue comes to Chief Stone asking for help investigating the disappearance of her baby boy.
+Elizabeth Blue comes to Jesse asking for help investigating the disappearance of her baby boy.
 The case was widely publicized seven years earlier as the disappearance of "Little Boy Blue."
 A body was found with the baby’s hospital wrist band, but the mother is convinced it was not her son, and even left her husband over the matter.
 Her conviction comes from a letter she received two years earlier postmarked Paradise that says "Your child is loved."
 Jesse feels compassionate towards the grieving mother, but believes the child is probably dead after all these years and that the letter could have been from anyone.

-Rose disagrees and begins investigating on her own.
+Deputy Rose Gammon disagrees and begins investigating on her own.
 Jesse fears investigating a cold case from New Mexico will make things even worse with the town council, but he does not stop her.
 Rose reaches a dead end after investigating all of the seven-year-old children in the town.
-But then Suitcase suggests that the person may have left town after writing that letter two years ago and that Rose should be checking school records from two years ago.
+But then Deputy Luther "Suitcase" Simpson suggests that the person may have left town after writing that letter two years ago and that Rose should be checking school records from two years ago.
 She does this and is led to Stephanie Morton.
 They discover that Morton had a baby boy the same time that Baby Blue was born, but that he died at birth.
 No one knew that the baby died, because Morton went on vacation to New Mexico right after the birth.
-There she kidnapped Baby Boy Blue and brought him home, passing him off as her own unbeknownst to anyone else.
+There, she kidnapped Baby Boy Blue and brought him home, passing him off as her own unbeknownst to anyone else.
 She left her dead baby in the New Mexico desert with the stolen Baby Boy Blue’s hospital wrist band on.
-Chief Stone, and Rose go to Morton’s house to confront her with what they now know, but they discover that Little Boy Blue died two years earlier in an ice skating incident.
+Jesse and Rose go to Morton’s house to confront her with what they now know, but they discover that Little Boy Blue died two years earlier in an ice skating incident.
 He was skating and wandered out onto thin ice, broke through and died.
 Morton suffered hypothermia trying to rescue him, but was unable to save him.
 That is when she sent the letter to Baby Boy Blue’s mother.
 Upon returning to the police station, Jesse finds that he has been suspended without pay pending an investigation.
 Not wanting Elizabeth to hear the news from the media, Rose and Suitcase agree not to arrest Morton until Jesse can tell Baby Boy Blue's mother personally.
-The film ends with Jesse traveling to New Mexico to give Elizabeth Blue the news.
+The film ends with Jesse traveling to New Mexico to give Elizabeth the news.